 STEP

-Client receives Climate Partner ID, carbon offsetting certificate and overview (if required)
+Client receives Climate Partner ID, carbon compensation certificate and overview (if required)

 Global supply chains will continue to generate emissions and sometimes, especially in remote areas, effective emission reduction opportunities are still very limited.
-Therefore, we put great focus on offsetting solutions for emissions, which cannot be avoided.
-We have selected the following global offsetting projects, which our clients can choose from:
+Therefore, we put great focus on compensation solutions for emissions, which cannot be avoided.
+We have selected the following global compensation projects, which our clients can choose from:

 Forest Protection Project for Rimba Raya, Indonesia